 VISA Security Alert: How Well Do You Know Your Profiles?

-Recently, VISA published a Security Alert that described three attacks targeting point-of-sale (POS) systems.
+In 2020, VISA published a Security Alert that described three attacks targeting point-of-sale (POS) systems.
 While fuel dispenser merchants’ POS environments were the targets, this little article is not about bad guys and gas pumps, this is a discussion about profiles.

 What profiles?
 Why profiles?
 In this context, let’s define two types of profiles this way: